Itay2805/xos/README.md

 xOS is a graphical operating system written for the PC entirely in assembly language.
 It aims to be modern and fully functional, yet be fast, small and simple.

 ## Features
-* True-color compositing graphical user interface.
-* PCI and ACPI, with shutdown.
+* **Graphical:** Features a true-color compositing windowing system.
+* **Lightweight:** Can boot using less than 32 MB of RAM, and the binaries are less than 1 MB.
+* **Networking:** Features a functional TCP/IP stack.
+* **Self-hosting:** Can assemble itself under itself.

+## Hardware Support
+* **CPU:** Practically any x86 CPU with SSE2 support.
-* ATA and SATA hard disks.
+* **Storage:** IDE and SATA hard disks.
-* Multitasking and userspace.
+* **Graphics:** VESA 2.0 or newer.
-* USB 1.1 keyboards and mice.
+* **Input:** PS/2 and USB mice and keyboards.
-* Networking stack with rudimentary web browser.

-## Requirements
-* A Pentium CPU with SSE2, or better.
-* VESA 2.0-compatible BIOS, capable of true-color.
-* Little over 32 MB of RAM.
-* Few megabytes of disk space.
-* Optional compatible network card.
-Currently supported cards are RTL8139 and Intel i8254x (aka E1000).

-For building requirements, you'll need [Flat Assembler](http://flatassembler.net) in your `$PATH`, as well as any version of GCC/binutils capable of generating 32-bit binaries.
-Then, run `make` and it will build xOS to `disk.hdd`.
-Feel free to tweak with xOS as you like, just please give me feedback.
-To clean up the working directory afterwards, run `make clean`.
+* **Network:** Realtek 8139 and Intel PRO/1000 cards.
+* **Others:** PCI, ACPI, and other basic PC hardware.

 ## Testing xOS
-xOS is provided as a disk image. `disk.hdd` in this repository can be considered the latest nightly build.
-It contains the latest development changes, but is very likely unstable and may crash.
-More stable builds are in the "Releases" tab. `disk.hdd` is a prebuilt hard disk image that can be used with QEMU or VirtualBox, though it performs best on VirtualBox.
-If you're tweaking the source and want to build xOS, simply run `make` as said above.
-To run xOS under QEMU, then `make run`.
-For networking on VirtualBox, set the emulated network card to any of the Intel PRO/1000 options, and set the networking type to NAT.
-Support for bridged networking is still being improved.
-The Makefile assumes FASM and QEMU are both in your `$PATH`.
-Instructions running stabler builds are provided in their readme files.
+xOS is provided as a disk image. `disk.hdd` in this repository is the latest unstable build.
+It can be used with QEMU or VirtualBox, but it performs best on VirtualBox.
+Stabler builds are in the Releases tab.
+For networking, use one of the Intel PRO/1000 options in VirtualBox settings.
+To run in QEMU, run `make run`.
+Instructions for running stabler builds are provided with their readme files.

 ## Contact
 I can be contacted at omarx024@gmail.com.
 I am also user **omarrx024** on the OSDev Forum.